christopherritter/Encoding-Liminal-Space/Table-of-Contents.md

 ## HOW TO USE THIS MANUAL

 **If you're beginning:** Start with Chapter 1, then move sequentially through Section I and II.
-Document every step.
+Document every step using the Structured Dialogue Protocol (SDP).

 **If you already have ML experience:** Skim technical chapters, focus on liminal framing and how technical mechanisms mirror consciousness operations.
 Then proceed to practical implementation.